 StartUp Sedro-Woolley is a program for aspiring entrepreneurs featuring free business training and ongoing support.

 Participants who complete the course will present their business proposals to a panel of local experts.
-The five top proposals will be awarded $500 to help with basic start-up costs, such as licensing, business cards and other simple items.
-The grand prize winner will be awarded the opportunity to launch their business in the new business park planned for downtown Sedro-Woolley.
+The three top proposals will be awarded $500 to help with basic start-up costs, such as licensing, business cards and other simple items.

 Participants will receive:

 First Steps to Business Course: Free business training that will help you apply business fundamentals to assess the feasibility of your business goals and reach a quick go-no go decision.

 Business Coaching: Individualized one-on-one business coaching from CIE, SBDC business advisors, and volunteer mentors.

 Seed Funding: A chance to win a $500 seed grants to help with startup expenses (3 winners).

 StartUp Sedro-Woolley culminates at the end of October with a competition as participants present their business feasibility plans to a panel of local experts.
-The five participants with the best plans will be awarded $500 to help with basic start-up costs, such as licensing, business cards and other simple items.
-The grand prize winner will be awarded the opportunity to launch a new business at a pop-up kiosk at a new business park planned for downtown Sedro-Woolley.
+The three participants with the best plans will be awarded $500 to help with basic start-up costs, such as licensing, business cards and other simple items.

 Fill out the application form below